 - Vitamin K2 is a better choice for bone health than vitamin K1 because it more effectively increases active osteocalcin levels in the body.

-- Doses for children of vitamin K2 supplements at 45 microgram are effective for healthy children and 180 microgram for healthy adults.
+- Doses for children of vitamin K2 supplements at 45 micrograms are effective for healthy children and 180 micrograms for healthy adults.

 Finding high-quality supplements for kids is challenging and vitamin K2 is no exception.
 My clients are always asking me which brands to use.
 The marketplace is very confusing.
 I did some of the homework for you here in this blog.